Aperezpe/flex-job-reports-mobile/README.md

 ```

 **Note:** change for preview, or production, to pull correct environment variables.

-# Run development build

-1. `eas build -p ios --profile preview` (or development, or production) \
-Note: you can use the flags preview, development, or production.
-Preview for emulator preview, development for device build.

 # Pull any differences made in supabase project